Transfer of immovable property

 By gift or other transfer transaction

-Property returned in the course of the ownership reform § 15 (4) 5) sale is exempt from tax the tax exemption is passed on the tax exemption is not passed on, gains are taxed the tax exemption is not passed on, gains are taxed
+Property returned in the course of the ownership reform § 15 (4) 5) sale is exempt from tax the tax exemption is passed on the tax exemption is not passed on, gains are taxed the successor's tax exemption applies the tax exemption is not passed on, gains are taxed

 Immovable property obtained by restitution after being unlawfully expropriated and the essential part of which is a dwelling § 15 (5) 2) sale is exempt from tax